Zeeman slower: Principle

-where $v_i$ is the maximum velocity class that will be slowed; all the atoms in the velocity distribution that have velocities $v < v_i$ will be slowed, and those with velocities $v > v_i$ will not be slowed at all.
-The parameter $\eta$ (which determines the required laser intensity) is normally chosen to be around .5.
-If a Zeeman slower were to be operated with $\eta \approx 1$, then after absorbing a photon and moving to the excited state, the atom would then preferentially re-emit a photon in the direction of the laser beam (due to stimulated emission) which would counteract the slowing process.
+where $v_i$ is the maximal velocity class that will be slowed; all the atoms in the velocity distribution that have velocities $v < v_i$ will be slowed, and those with velocities $v > v_i$ will not be slowed at all.
+The parameter $\eta$ (which determines the required laser intensity) is normally chosen to be around 0.5.
+If a Zeeman slower were to be operated with $\eta \approx 1$, then after absorbing a photon and moving to the excited state, the atom would preferentially re-emit a photon in the direction of the laser beam (due to stimulated emission), which would counteract the slowing process.